Table Of Contents

-The study looked at 4,400 test subjects, all of whom have at least one cardiovascular risk factor, and was designed to compare the efficacy and safety of Xeljanz to a tumor necrosis factor inhibitor drug in people with rheumatoid arthritis.
+The study looked at 4,400 test subjects, all of whom have at least 2 cardiovascular events, and was designed to compare the efficacy and safety of Xeljanz to a tumor necrosis factor inhibitor drug in people with rheumatoid arthritis.

-The trial aimed to find out whether Xeljanz was more or less safe for people who have higher cardiovascular risks, and monitored their heart health and whether they developed malignancies or cancer.
+The trial aimed to find out whether Xeljanz was more or less safe for people who have increased risk for a major adverse cardiovascular event, and monitored their heart health and whether they developed malignancies, serious infections, or lung cancer.

 Pfizer intervened in the study on February 19, 2019, to take participants off of the twice-daily dose of 10 milligrams.
-The decision was made after Pfizer was notified by the Rheumatology Data Safety Monitoring Board that a high number of participants in that dosage level were developing blood clots in their lungs and suffering pulmonary embolisms.
+The decision was made after Pfizer was notified by the Rheumatology Data Safety Monitoring Board that a high number of participants in that dosage level were developing clots in their lungs and suffering pulmonary embolisms and serious infections.